jaroslavas/Gstreamer-Android-example/readme.md

 To run this code on Android Studio, you have to make Gradle compile NDK code using .mk files originally made for Eclipse.

-Gradle code is made mainly thanks to [Gaku Uead's blog post](http://blog.gaku.net/ndk/).
+Gradle code is made mainly thanks to [Gaku Ueada's blog post](http://blog.gaku.net/ndk/).
 For some more details look at `app/build.gradle`.

 ## How to